Tanooki907/mmc6278-3-3-macdonald-nicholas/INSTRUCTIONS.md

 You'll see that there is a `.env.EXAMPLE` file included in the unsolved folder.
 You'll need to create a `.env` file with the same contents, but replace the fake API key with your actual API key.
 You can obtain an API key for the Findwork API from [Findwork API](https://findwork.dev/developers).

+**NOTE:** If you do not see the `.env.EXAMPLE` file on your machine, note that files starting with a period (AKA "dotfiles") are hidden by default on some file systems (Macs in particular).
+Changing your OS settings to "view hidden files and folders" should allow you to see the file.
+Dotfiles are typically used for configuration and so are usually hidden by default.
+These files should appear in VS Code by default, however.

 &nbsp;
 ## Instructions